-Communication with building occupants is critical in an emergency situation.
+Communication with building occupants will be critical in an emergency situation.
 This building uses the following systems for emergency communication:

-- Audible alarm devices are programmed to sound on all floors. - A local public address system is present throughout the building for emergency use by the fire department to issue any special instructions for evacuation, if necessary. - An evacuation graphic is posted on each floor of the building in the elevator lobbies and at entrances to stairwells.
-This graphic indicates where in the building the viewer is located and directs occupants to the nearest exit. - There are areas of refuge on the 2nd, 3rd, and 4th floors which are equipped with rescue-assist phones, and a communication system that is connected to the City of Auburn 911 Emergency Communications Center.
+- Audible alarm devices are programmed to sound on all floors. - A local public address system will be present throughout the building for emergency use by the fire department to issue any special instructions for evacuation, if necessary. - An evacuation graphic will be posted on each floor of the building in the elevator lobbies and at entrances to stairwells.
+This graphic indicates where in the building the viewer will be located and directs occupants to the nearest exit. - There are areas of refuge on the 2nd, 3rd, and 4th floors which are equipped with rescue-assist phones, and a communication system that is connected to the City of Auburn 911 Emergency Communications Center.